 Best practices for sending client satisfaction surveys

-I recommend agencies send these questions out on a quarterly basis, so you can track performance and satisfaction over time.
+I recommend agencies send these questions out on a quarterly or semi-annual basis (that is, 2-4 times a year) so you can track performance and satisfaction over time.
 The key is the “on a scale of zero to 10” Net Promoter Score (NPS) question, because it quantifies the results (in aggregate and per-client).

-I send mine manually, but you might want to send them via your marketing automation system.
-I also send direct manual followups to people who don’t respond the first time (or second).
+I used to send mine manually, but now semi-automate the process (via my team and our marketing automation system).
+We also send direct manual followups to people who don’t respond the first time (or second).

-Recently, one coaching client asked, “Wait, didn’t I complete this already?”
-For the nature of my work, every six months might make more sense.
-However, agencies’ clients tend to be somewhat more removed from the owner of the agency (versus me as the owner/deliverer) and in my experience agencies that do them quarterly have the most success.
+After a couple years, I switched mine from quarterly to annual—because as a consultant and coach, I’m directly interacting with clients already.
+In contrast, agencies’ clients tend to be somewhat more removed from the owner of the agency (versus me as the owner/deliverer) and in my experience agencies that do them quarterly have the most success.

-It’s worth sending client satisfaction surveys to all of the clients your agency worked with in a given quarter, except for those who brand new — I don’t send them to new clients, such as people who have been clients less than a month.
+It’s worth sending client satisfaction surveys to all of the clients your agency worked with in a given quarter, except for those who are brand new—I don’t send them to new clients, such as people who have been clients less than a month.

 For newer milestone-based projects, I suggest you do phone-based outreach to get a client’s pulse.
 The idea there is that when someone is new, you need more nuance than a survey conveys.
 After a few months, surveys are fine.